writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Attendees:
 ~~~~~~~~~~

-Once you've set up your Meetup, promote it!
+After you publish your meetup page, promote it!
+Here's a few suggestions to get started:

 * Use your network: ask colleagues, friends, and contacts to promote the meetup.
 * Attend other meetups.
 Tell them about Write The Docs.